astronomer/astro-blog/posts/apache-airflow-vs-apache-nifi.md

 ---
-slug: airflow-vs-nifi
+slug: apache-nifi-vs-airflow
-title: Apache Airflow vs. Apache NiFi
+title: Apache NiFi vs. Apache Airflow
 description: "Overview and comparison study of two popular ETL tools for managing the golden asset of most organisations: data.
 Can these two be compared at all? "